-Although I really wanted to see the tigers I was concerend about their wellbeing.
+Although I really wanted to see the tigers I was concerned about their wellbeing.
 I had read many horror stories & we didn’t want to be a part of that.
 I did a lot of research and found the Tiger Kingdom.
-The tigers are not drugged, and they are rotated regularly and spend most of their time in very large enclosures where they can roam around.
+The tigers are not drugged, and they are rotated regularly, spending most of their time in very large enclosures where they can roam around.
 Truth be told, they don’t roam all that much, they spend much of their time sleeping even in the wild.

 We could have gone in with a giant tiger, but I was kind of apprehensive.
 In retrospect, compared to the younger tigers, the giant tigers appeared more mellow as if they had done this before.
-For the younger tigers, everything was new and exciting, including the 3 year old little boy who ran by squeeling with glee on the exterior of the enclosure.
-Our tiger jumped up from where he had been lieing down and ran to go see what that was.
+For the younger tigers, everything was new and exciting, including the 3-year-old little boy who ran by squealing with glee on the exterior of the enclosure.
+Our tiger jumped up from where he had been lying down quietly and ran to go see what that was.
 We returned to our hotel but not before grabbing a delicious smoothy at Tiger Kingdom on our way out.

 That night I went to a Thai cooking class.
 It was so much fun and I went alone, without my husband who really wasn’t interested.
-But that goes to saying how safe I felt in Thailand.
+But that goes to say how safe I felt in Thailand.
 I was picked up at our hotel along with several others from various locations.
 We stopped at a Thai produce market and learned all about some of the staples in Thai cooking.
 We were then driven to our classroom where we each made a fabulous Thai meal of our individual choice that included my favorite sticky rice.
 It was beyond delicious!
-The cooking class was recommended by out hotel.
-I will write about it more later.
+The cooking class was recommended by our hotel & I can highly recommend it to you as well.

 Day 7 Chaing Mai Elephant Nature Park

 We spent an entire day learning about the care of these gentle giants.
-We saw the massive food prep area where mountainlike quatities of fresh fruits & vegetables are piled.
-The care program was explained, everything from the mahouts who watchfully look after their keeps day and night to the vast acherage that these elephants roam and play all day, every day.
+We saw the massive food prep area where mountainlike quantities of fresh fruits & vegetables are piled.
+The care program was explained, everything from the mahouts who watchfully look after their keeps day and night to the vast acreage where these elephants roam and play all day, every day.

 At the time we were there, there were 70 elephants.
-Some form families, some are allowed to spend their time alone by the river, being fearful of so much and blinded by previous humans.
+Some form families, some are allowed to spend their time alone by the river if they chose, being fearful of so much and blinded by previous humans.
 Pretty much whatever the elephant wants to do, they get too.
-The acerage is vast with a forest, a river, flat planes, mountains and plenty of muds holes.
+The acreage is vast with a forest, a river, flat plains, mountains and plenty of muds holes.